 In the first quarter, we were helped by the positive contribution of Nu Holdings, Converge, Amazon.com, AMD, and Aritzia.
 The big detractors this quarter were Endava and Lifecore Biomedical.
-We continued trimming our winners and recycling capital into small and mid capitalisation stocks.
-With this activity, we believe we are sowing the seeds to enhance the IRR potential of the portfolio going forward.
+Overall, we maintained our approach of trimming holdings where valuations are stretched, while redirecting capital into reasonably valued small and mid-capitalization stocks.
+With these actions, we believe we are laying the groundwork to enhance the IRR potential of the portfolio in the future.

 We must reiterate that our 'metric' for measuring success is risk adjusted absolute returns across a market cycle and not an index.
 Appreciation of the US dollar relative to the Canadian dollar has significantly contributed to the returns of the S&P 500 when measured in CAD, as illustrated above.
-For instance, since the inception of White Falcon, the S&P 500 has delivered

-18.2%, while the Nasdaq has achieved a 16.9% return in USD.
+For instance, since the inception of White Falcon, the S&P 500 has delivered 18.2%, while the Nasdaq has achieved a 16.9% return in USD.
 As a comparison, we have had, on average, about 50-55% of the portfolio in US stocks.

-"The stock market is designed to transfer money from the Active to the Patient"
+"The stock market is designed to transfer money from the active to the patient"